stefek99/wings-integration/README.md

 If you reached security issues or any other issues, please, contact us by issues or sending us email: [support@wings.ai](mailto:support@wings.ai), we have generous bounties, read more [here](https://blog.wings.ai).

 ## Help

+If during integration you need help, we strongly recommend to contact us by email [support@wings.ai] or [telegram chat](https://telegram.me/wingschat), or directly contact [contributors](#contributors).

 ## Installation